datacarpentry/spreadsheet-ecology-lesson/episodes/05-exporting-data.md

 <img width="308" alt="screen shot 2017-03-31 at 7 26 42 pm" src="https://cloud.githubusercontent.com/assets/13110354/24561066/a990327c-1645-11e7-90b5-35a44e90f8d9.png">

-Clearly causing terrible things to happen to your data.
+thus causing terrible things to happen to your data.
 For example, `2\r` is not a valid integer, and thus will throw an error (if you’re lucky) when you attempt to operate on it in R or Python.
 Note that this happens on Excel for OSX as well as Windows, due to legacy Windows compatibility.

 There are a handful of solutions for enforcing uniform UNIX-style line endings on your exported CSV files: